julelang/manual/src/common-concepts/control-flow/iterations.md

 ```
 The while-next iteration above executes first if the condition is met.
 After execution, the statement is executed.
 Then the scope executes if the condition is met, so on.

-## Foreach Iterations
+## Range Iterations
-Foreach or for-each can be summarized as an iteration standard for collections.
+Range iterations can be summarized as an iteration standard for collections.
 It repeats itself by looping through the elements of the collection.

-Each identifier used for foreach is used to create a new variable.
+Each identifier used for range is used to create a new variable.
 So if there is a definition that already has this identifier, it will be shaded.

 For example:
 ```jule